 Students may not enter the building before 7:45 AM each day unless involved in a school function.
 Students involved in before-school activities must report directly to the area assigned for the activity.
-The building must be vacated by GCA students no later than 3:30 PM each day.
-All students must either be picked-up before that time or must be in GCA After-School Care (ASC).
-Only students involved in after-school activities or those in ASC should be in the building after 3:30 PM, and they must remain in the assigned area for the activity.
-Students may not wait in the building for an after-school activity later in the evening unless supervision has been arranged.
+All students must be picked up before 3:30 PM each day.
+Only students involved in supervised after-school activities or those in After-School Care (ASC) should be in the building after 3:30 PM.
+All students must remain in the assigned area for the duration of the activity.
+Students may not wait in the building for an after-school activity later in the evening unless supervision has been arranged by the Administration.